 Note also that the data presented above reflects rental rates that are currently paid by households rather than the rates those same units might be able to achieve if they were vacated and placed on the market today.
 British Columbia's Residential Tenancy Act only permits rental rates for a particular tenant to be increased by a limited amount each year.
 The impact of this policy is that renter households who remain in the same dwelling for many years tend to pay less rent than more recently arrived renter households.
-Currently listed rental units will therefore tend to ask higher rents than those represented here, as these rates are varyingly subject to rent control.
+Landlords and property owners of currently listed rental units will therefore tend to ask higher rents than those represented here, as these rates are varyingly subject to rent control.